-Depleted or partially depleted SCBA cylinders must be replaced with full cylinders as soon as possible.
-In normal practice, the user removes the respirator assembly and places it on solid support to change the cylinder.
-Cylinder replacement may also be performed while the user is wearing the respirator assembly with the assistance of a second individual.
+Depleted or partially depleted SCBA cylinders should be replaced with full cylinders as soon as possible.
+The cylinder replacement procedure can be carried out by the user of the respirator provided the user removes the backframe assembly and places it on solid support.
+See CHANGING THE CYLINDER BY THE RESPIRATOR USER section of this instruction.
+Cylinder replacement may be performed while the user is wearing the backframe assembly, if the user is assisted by a second individual.
+See CHANGING THE CYLINDER WITH AN ASSISTANT section of this instruction.

-Use only cylinders of the correct rated pressure for the respirator.

-- Model 2.2 SCBA's must use only cylinder and valve assemblies marked for 2216 psig service (30 minute rated only) - Model 3.0 SCBA's must use only cylinder and valve assemblies marked for 3000 psig service (30 minute rated only) - Model 4.5 SCBA's must use only cylinder and valve assemblies marked for 4500 psig service (30 minute, 45 minute, or one hour rated)
+Only cylinders of the correct rated pressure may be used as replacement cylinders.
+SCOTT AIR-PAK NxG7 model 2.2 SCBA's must use only cylinder and valve assemblies marked for 2216 psig service.
+SCOTT AIR-PAK NxG7 model 4.5 SCBA's must use only cylinder and valve assemblies marked for 4500 psig service.